Overall conditions

 Most initial reception centres have a policy to accommodate single women and families in separate buildings or separate wings of their buildings.
 The AnKER centre in Manching/Ingolstadt for example provides separate rooms for vulnerable persons.

 Bath and toilet facilities usually consist of shower rooms and toilets which people have to share.
-Where guidelines are available, it is recommended that one shower should be available for 10 to 12 persons, but in some reception centres the ratio is worse than that, particularly in situations of overcrowding.
+As mentioned before, there are no regulations that oblige the Federal states to fulfil any standards.
+However, the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth and UNICEF have worked out a policy paper stating minimum standards concerning the protection of refugees in reception centres.[12]
+These guidelines state that sanitary facilities should be separate between genders and that those facilities should be built in a way that guarantees privacy.
+Other guidelines recommend that one shower should be available for 10 to 12 persons, but in some reception centres the ratio is worse than that, particularly in situations of overcrowding.
 Cleaning of shared space (halls, corridors) as well as of sanitary facilities is carried out by external companies in the initial reception centres.

 Food is supplied in the initial reception centres and is usually served in canteens on the premises of the centres.
 In general, two or more menus are on offer for lunch and the management of the catering facilities tries to ensure that specific food is provided with regard to religious sentiments.
 Some, but not all initial reception centres also have shared kitchen space which enables asylum seekers to cook their own food; in AnkER centres, for instance, cooking is not allowed.
 Refrigerators for the use of asylum seekers are available in some initial reception centres, but this seems to be the exception.
 In some centres, the management does not allow hot water boilers for asylum seekers as this would be forbidden by fire regulations.[13]

 As consequence of the overcrowding, the authorities seem to be overburdened and deteriorating conditions have been reported.
-Under the law the state may derogate from the obligation to stay in initial reception centres in cases of overcrowding.[26]
-Nevertheless, so far only Berlin has used this derogation clause and allows asylum seekers who have been allocated to Berlin under the “Köngissteiner Schlüssel” to live in private accommodations since the end of January 2023.[27]
-In emergency shelters e.g. in Berlin, it has been reported that the tents at the former Berlin-Tegel airport do not protect from the cold causing numerous illnesses and facilitating the spread of Covid-19 (on conditions in reception facilities during the Covid-19 pandemic see the 2021 Update).[28]
+Under the law the state may derogate from the obligation to stay in initial reception centres in cases of overcrowding.[29]
+Nevertheless, so far only Berlin has used this derogation clause and allows asylum seekers who have been allocated to Berlin under the “Köngisteiner Schlüssel” to live in private accommodations since the end of January 2023.[30]
+In emergency shelters e.g. in Berlin, it has been reported that the tents at the former Berlin-Tegel airport do not protect from the cold causing numerous illnesses and facilitating the spread of Covid-19 (on conditions in reception facilities during the Covid-19 pandemic see the 2021 Update).[31]
+One partitioned area on such a tent is in general shared by eight people.
+As a result, each asylum seeker has, according to calculations by the refugee council Berlin, only about 2,6 m2 available for themselves.[32]
 Additionally, since the airport is surrounded by barbed wire no systematic access for NGOs and volunteers is granted.
 At the same time protection seekers need to take a shuttle bus to enter and exit the emergency shelter, thereby making it difficult for protection seekers to access legal aid and social assistance.
-In the emergency tents in Bremen protection seekers report of non-functional and unclean sanitary facilities, coldness due to non-functional heating systems and a tense atmosphere.[29]
+In the emergency tents in Bremen protection seekers report of non-functional and unclean sanitary facilities, coldness due to non-functional heating systems and a tense atmosphere.[33]
 Only one month later the municipality of Bremen decided to evacuate the tents due to the non-functionality of the infrastructure.
 Inhabitants were partially relocated to emergency shelters on exhibition grounds.
-This solution seems to be again only temporary since the exhibition grounds are only available until the end of January.
-The local authorities hope that the infrastructure in the tents will be repaired by that time.[30]
+This solution was only temporary and local authorities have organised lightweight building constructions which should serve until mid-2024.[34]
+Even if asylum seekers do not live in tents but in houses, the living conditions are in many cases catastrophic.
+In a reception centre in Pulheim, North Rhine-Westphalia, for example, the building smells heavily, the sanitary facilities are mouldy and rats run around the complex.[35]

 More generally, studies published in 2020 have come to the conclusion that the accommodation in initial reception centres infringes upon children’s’ rights and constitutes a danger to their mental health.
 The spatial confinement, the experience of violence and removals, as well as the permanent uncertainty cause psychological stress and have a negative impact on children.[41]
 Health care and psychosocial support provided for young refugees in the mass accommodations were described as worryingly inadequate for most of the facilities.[42]
 The study of PROASYL and the Refugee Council Berlin support these findings.
 According to the study of 2022, especially the access to health care, access to adequate hygienic and other products such as strollers for toddlers are scarce.[43]